nice-digital/engineering/skill-framework/skills/modern-standards-approach.md

 - You demonstrate strong understanding and application of modern standards
 - You demonstrate strong understanding and application of development practices
+- You ensure compliance with the [GDS Technology Code of Practice](https://www.gov.uk/government/publications/technology-code-of-practice/technology-code-of-practice) when building software
 - You coach and guide others

 # Skill expectations per role